migsilva89/React-Fruit-search-filter/README.md

 Users should be able to:

 - See a list of fruits from a JSON file.
 - Search for a fruit and display results.
 - Display an error message when there's no result.:
 - Reset button that clears the state.
-- Press a fruit and see a model with pressed fruit description.
+- Press a fruit and see a model with a fruit description.

 ## Technologies
 I used `React`, `JS`